-The next wave of the two most prominent technologies artificial intelligence and data analytics, is already making a hit.
-Where several industries are still pulling doors to overcome the post-pandemic effects, there are a few industries that took the opportunity to adopt these modern technologies at a large scale.
+The next wave of the two most prominent technologies – artificial intelligence and data analytics, is already making a hit.
+Where several industries are still struggling to overcome the post-pandemic effects, there are a few industries that took the opportunity to adopt these modern technologies at a large scale.

 One of them is the supply chain industry.
-Recent studies have declared that the adoption of Artificial Intelligence in the supply chain has resulted in better inventory management, smart manufacturing, dynamic logistic systems, and real-time delivery controls.
+Data from Statista shows that AI solutions in the supply chain market have resulted in better inventory management, smart manufacturing, dynamic logistic systems, and real-time delivery controls.

 The main objective of using AI in supply chain and logistics is to increase efficiency and productivity.
-This digitization in supply chain management has led to more sustainability, making every enterprise wonder if digital transformation at this scale can benefit their respective supply chain business.
+This introduction of AI in supply chain management has led to more sustainability, making every enterprise wonder if digital transformation at this scale can benefit their respective supply chain business.

-Modern supply chain management driven by Artificial Intelligence and Analytics
+Modern supply chain management driven by Artificial Intelligence: Understanding data analytics in supply chain

-Using AI-based solutions in supply chain and logistics refers to the process where smart machines can perform problem-solving tasks.
+Using AI and/or analytics in supply chain refers to the process where smart machines can perform problem-solving tasks.
 This automated process of smart industry manufacturing run by IIoT (Industrial Internet of Things), can drive the entire supply chain without any manual participation.
-Enterprises that use AI in the supply chain aim to make the supply chain business more:
+Enterprises that use AI in supply chain operations aim to make the supply chain business more:

 The supply chain data analysis helps optimize the workflow where large amounts of data can provide forecasting, identify inefficiencies and drive innovation.
-The experts call it supply chain analytics.
 There are majorly four kinds of supply chain analytics that you can follow to make insightful data-driven decisions for your supply chain business.
-Here are the supply chain analytics examples:

 1. Predictive analytics